-Without any more rambling, here are some of my favorite new Kimber handguns on display at SHOT Show 2025.
+So, without any more rambling, here are some of my favorite new handguns we have seen from Kimber.

-The gun that caused the most buzz for Kimber was probably their new 2K11 Target.
-This gun has a ton of new features from Kimber and it is nothing less than an eye-catcher.
-Bathed in a Coyote PVD coating, the slide almost has a soft gold look to it.
+The gun that caused the most buzz for Kimber in 2025 was probably their 2K11 Target.
+This gun has a ton of new features and is nothing less than an eye-catcher.
+Bathed in a Coyote PVD coating, the slide almost has a soft gold look.

 The matte DLC-coated black frame has a great contrast with the slide, which only makes it stand out more.
 But besides the looks, this double-stack 1911 pistol has some new features.

-Second is the patent-pending tool-less guide rod that was introduced via the Kimber 2K11 Target.
+Second is the patent-pending tool-less guide rod.
 This new feature will make disassembly a piece of cake.
-It also has a 3.5-pound trigger pull on a custom flat trigger they claim has no creep at all.
+It also has a 3.5-pound trigger pull on a custom flat trigger that they claim has no creep at all.

 CDS9 for conceal carry